flexoid/mergentle-reminder/README.md

 Edit `schedule` in `k8s/cronjob.yaml` to specify the desired schedule.
 Set to run every hour by default.
 See the [CronJob documentation](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) for more information.

+Make sure that the config does not include `cron_schedule` field, see

 Apply the Kubernetes manifests: